Schroeffu/ansible-role-potos_apt/README.md

 ## Role Variable Defaults

 There aren't default vars defined for this Role.
-Please have a look at our examples below.
+Please have a look at our examples below or check out `default/main.yml` for even more details.

 ## Role Variables Examples